FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

 # Sample Implementation

-Following is a brief description of a sample MLRsearch implementation based on the open-source code running in FD.io CSIT project as part of a Continuous Integration / Continuous Development (CI/CD) framework.
+Following is a brief description of a sample MLRsearch implementation, which is a simlified version of the existing implementation.

 ## Input Parameters

 1. **maximum_transmit_rate** - Maximum Transmit Rate (MTR) of packets to be used by external traffic generator implementing MLRsearch, limited by the actual Ethernet link(s) rate, NIC model or traffic generator capabilities.
-Sample defaults: 2 * 14.88 Mpps for 64B 10GE link rate, 2 * 18.75 Mpps for 64B 40GE NIC (specific model) maximum rate (lower than 2 * 59.52 Mpps 40GE link rate).
 2. **minimum_transmit_rate** - minimum packet transmit rate to be used for measurements.
 MLRsearch fails if lower transmit rate needs to be used to meet search criteria.
-Default: 2 * 10 kpps (could be higher).
 3. **final_trial_duration** - required trial duration for final rate
    measurements.
-Default: 30 sec.
 4. **initial_trial_duration** - trial duration for initial MLRsearch phase.
-   Default: 1 sec.
 5. **final_relative_width** - required measurement resolution expressed as
    (lower_bound, upper_bound) interval width relative to upper_bound.
-   Default: 0.5%.
-6. **packet_loss_ratio** - maximum acceptable PLR search criteria for
+6. **packet_loss_ratio** - maximum acceptable PLR search criterion for
    PDR measurements.
-Default: 0.5%.
 7. **number_of_intermediate_phases** - number of phases between the initial
    phase and the final phase.
 Impacts the overall MLRsearch duration.
    Less phases are required for well behaving cases, more phases may be needed to reduce the overall search duration for worse behaving cases.
-   Default (2).
-(Value chosen based on limited experimentation to date.
-   More experimentation needed to arrive to clearer guidelines.)

 ## Initial Phase